fgsfds/SUWSF/README.md

 If `ValueType` is `byte` then this should contain an array of bytes! e.g. `90 90 90 90`

 Included variables:
-`aspectratio` - This will be replaced with the user's screen's aspect ratio.
 `width` - This will be replaced with the user's screen's width.
 `height` - This will be replaced with the user's screen's height.

+`aspectratio` - This will be replaced with the user's screen's aspect ratio (width / height).
+`raspectratio` - This will be replaced with the user's screen's reverse aspect ratio (height / width).

+`ardifference` - This will be replaced with the difference between 4:3 and user's aspect ratios (aspectratio / 1.3333).
+`rardifference` - This will be replaced with the difference between user's and 4:3 aspect ratios (1.3333 / aspectratio).

+`freedomforcefov` - This will be replaced with the specially calculated FOV value for Freedom Force game.

 Example:
 `Value="width/height"`